-ISSAT will provide one advisor who will support the AU SSR Unit and the African Union Liaison Office (AULO), in assisting the implementation of the SSR process.
-The advisor will do a short-term deployment mission to Madagascar, but this work will be reinforced by backstopping from ISSAT's core staff, over the course of the year.
+ISSAT provided one advisor who supported the AU SSR Unit and the African Union Liaison Office (AULO), in assisting the implementation of the SSR process.
+The advisor was deployed on a short-term mission to Madagascar, which was reinforced by backstopping from ISSAT's core staff, over the course of the year.

-- The first deployment will:1) provide an assessment of the state of play of the SSR process, and of the AU support to it, reflecting on challenges of coordination; 2) analyse one of the main causes of human insecurity and drivers of conflict in the country, i.e. the Dahalo phenomenon, and its underlying linkages to the SSR process in terms of effectiveness and governance of the security institutions;
+- The first deployment: 1) provided an assessment of the state of play of the SSR process, and of the AU support to it, reflecting on challenges of coordination; 2) analysed one of the main causes of human insecurity and drivers of conflict in the country, i.e. the Dahalo phenomenon, and its underlying linkages to the SSR process in terms of effectiveness and governance of the security institutions;

-- The focus of subsequent ISSAT support to the AU within this specific mandate will build on the findings and recommendations of the first deployment.
+- The focus of subsequent ISSAT support to the AU within this specific mandate built on the findings and recommendations of the first deployment.

 Mandating organisation / agency / department / ministry

 - A plan for the conduct of each of the field missions before deployment.

 - A brief on cattle rustling, drawing on a comparative overview of challenges and responses from elsewhere in the African continent.

 - Substantive weekly updates on the development of the mission, to be sent to the SRCC with copies to the Head DSD and ISSAT focal point.